 Summary Status: Material Weakness Current Year

 Material Weakness Since 1999

-Substantial Progress
+Limited Progress

 The National Finance Center (NFC) processes payroll for the United States Capitol Police (USCP or Department).
-USCP reports time and attendance to NFC and is responsible for maintaining pay and leave records and documents that support pay, pay rates and deductions.
-USCP did not consistently comply with certain Time and Attendance (T&A) processes (certification reports and time clock usage), to ensure payroll is processed with approved and authorized documentation.
+USCP reports time and attendance (T&A) to NFC and is responsible for maintaining pay and leave records and documents that support pay, pay rates and deductions.
+USCP did not consistently comply with certain T&A processes (certification reports and time clock usage), to ensure payroll is processed with approved and authorized documentation.

-The Office of Human Resources (OHR) made substantial progress toward implementing payroll related recommendations.
-Of the three (3) findings from Fiscal Year (FY) 2017, two (2) were repeated in FY 2018.
-As noted in prior years, auditors reported a payroll control deficiency since FY 1999; similar findings existed as of September 30, 2018.
+The Office of Human Resources (OHR) made limited progress toward implementing payroll related recommendations.
+Both findings from Fiscal Year (FY) 2018 were repeated in FY 2019.
+As noted in prior years, auditors reported a payroll control deficiency since FY 1999; similar findings existed as of September 30, 2019.
 We concluded that payroll related findings, as an aggregate, is a material weakness.

-The following tables describe the findings and recommendations of the FY 2018 audit:
+The following tables describe the findings and recommendations of the FY 2019 audit:

-1. Employee and/or Supervisor's Failure to Attest or Approve Bi-Weekly Timesheets Timely (Modified Repeat Finding) (Prior Year Finding 1.1)
+1. Employee and/or Supervisor's Failure to Attest or Approve Bi-Weekly Timesheets Timely (Repeat Finding) (Prior Year Finding 1.1)